abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

           ..  [#being_in_the_neighborhood_not_symmetric] Although being fair we have to mention that most LS methods require this relation to be symmetric as a desirable feature would be to be able to retrace our steps in case of false start or to explore other possibilities.
-On the figure, you think about going left to explore was is past the :math:`y-axis`.
+On the figure, you might think about going left to explore was is past the :math:`y-axis`.

+          ..  only:: html

               In or-tools, you define a neighborhood by implementing the ``MakeNextNeighbor()`` callback method [#make_one_neighbor_callback]_ from a ``LocalSearchOperator``: every time
               this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given
               solution.
 If you have constructed a successful candidate, make ``MakeNextNeighbor()`` returns ``true``.
               When the whole neighborhood
               has been visited, make it returns ``false``.

               ..  [#make_one_neighbor_callback] Well almost.
 The ``MakeNextNeighbor()`` callback is really low level and we have alleviate the task by offering other higher level callbacks.
 See the section :ref:`local_search_neighborhood_operators` for more details.

+          ..  raw:: latex

+              In or-tools, you define a neighborhood by implementing the \code{MakeNextNeighbor()} callback method~\footnote{Well almost.
+The \code{MakeNextNeighbor()} callback is really low level and we have alleviate the task by offering other higher level callbacks.
+See section~\ref{manual/ls/ls_operators:local-search-neighborhood-operators} for more details.}
+              from a \code{LocalSearchOperator}: every time
+              this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given
+              solution.
+If you have constructed a successful candidate, make \code{MakeNextNeighbor()} returns \code{true}.
+              When the whole neighborhood
+              has been visited, make it returns \code{false}.

-      3.  **they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution**:
+      3.  **they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s)**:

           Common stopping criteria include: